米老鼠 Mickey Mouse

 Who can make it so that my only friend is not a mouse

-Covered with obstinacy that hurts people, hurting me, but wanting me not to cry
+Covered with obstinacy that hurts people, hurting me, but wanting me not

-Children practice making misery numb, happiness is also starting to go numb
+Children practice making misery numb, happiness is also starting to go

 一身黑皮膚 白手套紅短褲